MoonGoblinDev/WNReader/Privacy Policy.md

 We may update this policy periodically.
 We'll notify you of significant changes with a notice in the app and/or via email associated with your WNReader usage (if provided).

 Contact Us
-For any questions or concerns regarding this privacy policy, please contact us at: [Insert Your Support Email] Important Considerations
+For any questions or concerns regarding this privacy policy, please contact us at moongoblindev@gmail.com Important Considerations
 •	Data Retention: Craft a section detailing how long you retain different types of personal information.
 •	Children's Privacy: If the app is likely to be used by minors, address the relevant child protection regulations in detail.